 The main challenge for any web designer is learning web designer interview questions, succeeding in company placements and getting a job.

-If that individual has the capability to pass the web design interview then there is no stopping for the individual to be a Web Design Expert.
+If that individual can pass the web design interview then there is no stopping for the individual to be a Web Design Expert.

 What is Web Design?

-A web design can be defined as a process in which a web layout is imagined, planned and finally created in the form of electronic files that help to direct the proper color, fonts, images and graphics together in a interactive yet attractive web format.
+Web design can be defined as a process in which a web layout is imagined, planned and finally created in the form of electronic files that help to direct the proper color, fonts, images and graphics together in an interactive yet attractive web format.

 Web Designer Interview Question and Answers:

 The following mentioned are a few tips on how to interview a web designer by using and asking these interview questions.